Alokkumar-cell/iichackthon/README.md

 2. Background Pic used is clicked by our team member.
 3. Movable Pic (gif) is used from Flaticon.
 4. Font is used From Googlefont.
-5. Backend is developed using Chatgpt.
+5. Backend is developed using the help of Chatgpt.
 6. VS code is used as Editor.